- To Our Hawai’i ‘Ohana

 - Finding calm in a sea of chaos

 Our Child & Family Service (CFS) community is working together on relief efforts, large and small.
-Like many of you, some of our staff members have lost homes and the life they knew.
-We understand the frustration, stress and helpless feelings that can come from an uncertain future.
+Like many of you, some of our staff might also have a friend or family member that has lost homes and the life they knew.
+We understand the frustration, stress, and helpless feelings that can come from these very difficult times.

-With all the talk about the physical destruction of the volcano, it’s easy to forget that the emotional effects caused by the eruption are equally traumatizing – and normal.
-They can take time to process.
+With all the talk about the destruction (life, pets, and property) due to the Maui wild fires, it is easy to forget that the emotional effects caused by the fires are equally traumatizing – and normal.
+They take time to process.
 And sometimes, the trauma from these events can be too much to manage alone.

-This resource and relief guide includes information that can help you identify the effects of emotional trauma on your children, your kupuna – and yourself.
-More importantly, if you spot these signs, we encourage you to call for support.
+This resource and relief guide below includes information that can help you identify the effects of emotional trauma on your children, your kupuna, other family members, and yourself.
+If you are aware of these signs, we encourage you to call for support.
+We are here for you.

 There’s stress – and then there’s chronic stress that can cause harm to your body – and your loved ones.
 Know what you can handle – and when to ask for help.